-The school will liaise with partner schools to discuss and agree the arrangements in place for the visit.
+Should the school choose to take part in a visit abroad, the school will liaise with partner schools to discuss and agree the arrangements in place for the visit.
 The school will consider, on a case-by-case basis, whether to contact the relevant foreign embassy or High Commission of the country in question to ascertain what checks may be possible in respect of those providing homestay outside of the UK.
 The school will use its professional judgement to assess whether the arrangements are appropriate and sufficient to safeguard every child involved in the exchange.
 Pupils will be provided with emergency contact details to use where an emergency occurs or a situation arises that makes them feel uncomfortable.